 What I Like About You had a great theme song — a Lillix cover of The Romantic's song of the same name — but that was far from the only reason to love the Amanda Bynes-led show.
 Headlining The WB's Friday night comedy lineup, the series starred Bynes as the impulsive teenager Holly and Jennie Garth as her older sister Valerie.
 The two sisters were on opposite ends of the spectrum, but watching them grow — and grow together — to overcome the familiar ups and downs of young adulthood was a treat.

 You might think that a show that ran for 10 seasons across both The WB and The CW would be even higher on this list, but the truth is, there were a lot of great programs on The WB, and some were simply stronger than others.
 Smallville was obviously successful — it even helped pave the way for The CW's current superhero slate — but the shows ahead of the Tom Welling-led series also had consistently strong writing, award-worthy performances, and a number of other strengths that pushed them ahead in the rankings.
 They didn't, you know, give their leading ladies head trauma week after week after week after week in order to prolong a narrative.
-And although the recent revelations about Allison Mack's alleged involvement in a sex trafficking cult has no real bearing on the quality of Smallville itself, it's difficult to look at the series in the same light.

 12. One Tree Hill